This article will be of use if:

 For your information: I am a Dutchman with many expat friends.

-You might come across some medium-structured sentences.
-Let's say, my knowledge of the Dutch real estate market is far better than my English (feel free to send an e-mail to info@mijnverkoopmakelaar.nl if the error is too big to ignore).
+You might notice some uniquely structured sentences.
+Let's just say, my understanding of the Dutch real estate market far exceeds my English (feel free to send an e-mail to info@mijnverkoopmakelaar.nl if the error is too glaring to ignore).

-I share this guide because I hate that expats are being exploited by my fellow countrymen, especially in the housing market.
+I share this guide because I detest the fact that my fellow countrymen are exploiting expats, especially in the housing market.

-Further down this page, you will find some information on what it is we do (Mijn Verkoopmakelaar) and how that could be of use during this selling process.
+Further down this page, you will find some information on what we do (Mijn Verkoopmakelaar) and how that could be helpful during this selling process.

 Let's get started.

-To estate agent or not to estate agent?
+To employ a Real estate agent or not?
 That's the question.

-Dutch people don't think much of estate agents.
-They have a pretty bad name.
+Dutch people don't think much of Real estate agents.
+They have a pretty bad reputation.
 In part, their critique is justified.
-Not all agents add value, and it is really hard to distinguish the honest and the dishonest ones.
+Not all agents add value, and it is extremely difficult to distinguish between honest and dishonest ones.

-The involvement of an estate agent is not obligated.
+The involvement of a Real estate agent is not mandatory.
 There is no rule or regulation that prohibits you from selling a property yourself.

-Nevertheless, in almost 95% of the transactions, a realtor is involved on the selling side of the transaction.
-Sellers in the Netherlands contract an estate agent, because it brings:
+Nevertheless, in almost 95% of the transactions, an agent is engaged on the selling side of the transaction.
+Sellers in the Netherlands contract a Real estate agent, because they provide:

-Speaking as a Dutchman, I would say that the most important reason people involve an estate agent is 'Funda.nl'.
-You have probably already heard about this.
+Speaking as a Dutchman, I would suggest that the most prominent reason people involve a Real estate agent is 'Funda.nl'.
+You probably already know about this.
 Funda is the most popular* housing website for properties in the Netherlands.
-It is our 'Rightmove' 'LeBonCoin' or 'Zillow'.
+It is our equivalent to 'Rightmove', 'LeBonCoin' or 'Zillow'.

-The connection between estate agents and Funda is the following.
-Only estate agents can upload a house to the website.
-You as an individual can not.** So without the involvement of an agent, your property won't get all the exposure it could have.
+The link between Real estate agents and Funda is that only Real estate agents can list a property on the website.
+As an individual, you can't.** So without the involvement of an agent, your property won't have all the exposure it could have.

-*Other less popular housing websites are Huispedia.nl and Pararius.nl.
+*Other less popular housing sites are Huispedia.nl and Pararius.nl.
 Huispedia.nl has the same listings as Funda.
-Pararius consists mostly of listings for rent.
+Pararius is mostly comprised of rental listings.

-**Useful revelation: Funda.nl is founded and still owned by 1 of the associations of estate agents.
-That's why they require the involvement of an estate agent.
-More on these associations is below.
+**Nifty fact: Funda.nl was founded and is still owned by one of the associations of Real estate agents.
+That's why they require the involvement of a Real estate agent.
+More on these associations below.

-In some countries, it is customary to contract multiple agents, so there is a bit of healthy competition.
+In some countries, it is customary to contract multiple agents to encourage competition.
 In the Netherlands, that almost never happens.
 Agents get exclusivity on the deal.
-So, we are looking for 1 agent for the sale of your property.
+So, we are looking for one agent for the sale of your property.

 The Dutch word for realtor/estate agent is Makelaar or Verkoopmakelaar.
-'Verkoop' means 'sell', so if you use 'verkoopmakelaar', you are referring to the agent that works on the selling side of the transaction.
+'Verkoop' means 'sell', so when you use 'Verkoopmakelaar', you are referring to the agent that works on the selling side of the transaction.
 If you use Makelaar, you are always safe ;).

-Most estate agents in the Netherlands offer both services on the buying side (aankoop) and on the selling side (verkoop).
-For the avoidance of doubt: they never work on both sides of the same deal, that's not allowed.
+Most Real estate agents in the Netherlands offer both buying services (aankoop) and selling services (verkoop).
+For clarity: they never work on both sides of the same deal, as that is not permitted.

-I will walk you through what to look for with agents, what to ignore, and how to select the right one.
+I will guide you on what to look for in Real estate agents, what to disregard, and how to select the right one.

-In the Netherlands, everyone can call himself an estate agent.
+In the Netherlands, anyone can call themselves a Real estate agent.
 The title isn't protected (like a lawyer or doctor).
-Therefore, it is important to keep an eye on the certifications of an agent.
-This is to make sure you don't end up with some useless hustler.
+Hence, it is crucial to check the certifications of an agent to ensure you don't end up with an inept fraud.

-In this field of certifications, there are a lot of badges and patches agents like to brag with.
-They are not that helpful.
-That is why I'm going to skip all that and focus on the significant distinction: their associations.
+There are many badges and labels in this certification field that agents like to boast about.
+They aren't very helpful.
+That's why I'm going to skip all that and focus on the significant factor: their memberships.

-Estate agents are a member of one of the three associations:
+Real estate agents are members of one of the three associations:

-With these memberships, there comes quality checks and education for the agents.
-If you are selecting an agent, you need to look for one of these logos on their websites.
-This is a great indicator for the quality and gives you a bit of assurance of a good outcome.
+These memberships bring about quality checks and education for the agents.
+When choosing an agent, you need to look for one of these logos on their websites.
+This is a reliable indicator of quality and offers you some assurance of a good result.

-To make you understand the differences between these associations, the best I can do is making an analogy with Dutch supermarkets (I hope you are integrated well enough to recognize these):
+To help you understand the differences between these associations, the best I can do is make an analogy with Dutch supermarkets (I hope you are well integrated enough to recognize these):

 NVM = Albert Heijn